hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/setup.rst

 Setup Scenario
 ##############
-Before creating our exemplary scenario, we construct a few helper functions that will cover the contract deployment, Client generation, and logging of balances in the command line.
+Before creating our exemplary scenario, we construct a few helper functions that will cover the contract deployment, client generation, and logging of balances in the command line.
 We put the code of this section into `util.go`

 Deploy Contracts